 Current treatment options of fatty liver disease and steatohepatitis consist of addressing the underlying disease by diet, exercise, and antidiabetic drugs and ultimately liver transplantation.
 There is currently no established pharmacological treatment for non-alcoholic fatty liver disease (NAFLD).

 NaCT, also known as PMCT or SLC13A5, is a sodium coupled citrate transporter which is predominantly expressed in liver cells and the mammalian homolog of the INDY (“I am not dead yet”) gene in Drosophila.
 In mouse studies it was shown that NaCT knock out protects from adiposity and insulin resistance induced by aging and high-fat diet (Cell Metabolism 14, 184, 2011).
+Further analysis in human liver samples showed the direct link of NaCT to the pathogenesis of Non-alcoholic fatty liver disease (NAFLD) and Steatohepatitis (NASH) and could elucidate NaCT gene regulation (Hepatology 66, 616, 2017).
 Therefore NaCT is an attractive therapeutic target for the treatment of nonalcoholic fatty liver disease, obesity, and type 2 diabetes by influencing the mammalian energy metabolism.

 Eternygen is developing novel small molecule inhibitors against the sodium coupled citrate transporter NaCT.
 The proof of concept of this therapeutic approach was already shown in knock out animals but also with small molecule development candidates.
 Thus, Eternygen´s proprietary molecules have been shown a therapeutic effect on glucose metabolism and hepatic lipid oxidation in a diet induced obesity model in mice.
 Eternygen has a drug development collaboration with Evotec AG covering a broad expertise in drug discovery and pre-clinical development in the field of metabolic diseases.